 Helping alleviate pain and gait abnormalities

-Chartered Veterinary Physiotherapists, Eleanor Clarke & Rachel Marlow run a Physiotherapy clinic alongside the Folly Gardens team.
-Both our physiotherapists are Association of chartered physiotherapists in animal therapy (ACPAT) registered.
+Chartered Veterinary Physiotherapist, Eleanor Clarke runs a Physiotherapy clinic alongside the Folly Gardens team.
+Eleanor is Association of chartered physiotherapists in animal therapy (ACPAT) registered.

 Why choose a Chartered Physiotherapist Working with Animals to treat my animal?

 By choosing an ACPAT registered Chartered Physiotherapist working with animals, you are ensuring that your physiotherapist:

 - Is registered with a professional body (CSP) and adheres to Regulations and Standards of Practice

 - Maintains up to date knowledge through Continuing Professional Development (CPD)

 - Exercises clinical reasoning and judgement in the treatment of animals

 - Works with veterinary referral at all times in accordance with the Veterinary Surgeons Act.

 Eleanor qualified as human physiotherapist in 1998, from Sheffield University and then went on to complete her Post Graduate Diploma in Veterinary Physiotherapy at the Royal Veterinary College in 2001.
 Eleanor has worked locally for many years, mainly treating, dogs, cats and horses, and has been of great help to many of our own Vets and Nurses both treating ponies and pooches alike!

 - diagnosed with an arthritic or neurological condition